blabla1337/skf-flask/skf/markdown/code_examples/asp/15-code_example--Identifier_Based_Authorization--.md

 				if (doFunction == true)
 				{
-					//the page retrieval has to be repported into the log files Log.SetLog(Session['userID'], "Connection to the database was made succesfully", date, SUCCESS, NULL");
+					//the page retrieval has to be reported into the log files Log.SetLog(Session['userID'], "Connection to the database was made successfully", date, SUCCESS, NULL");

 					//We also count the connection to the database. aggregate.aggregateControll(1);

 					/*
 					Whenever you are checking whether a user is restricted to review certain data, the acces restrictions should be proccessed serverside.
 					The userID could be stored inside a session variable on login, and should